Artimus100/Bonding-Curve/README.md

 Bonding curves offer a mathematical approach to defining the relationship between token supply and price, enabling efficient and transparent market operations.
 They are a powerful tool in the DeFi ecosystem, facilitating decentralized trading and token issuance.

-Does this help clarify what a bonding curve is and how it works?